Key Takeaways

 Final Thoughts

-Selling products on pre-orders on your Shopify store helps you create brand awareness, customer loyalty, and early revenue opportunities for your business.
+Selling products on pre-orders on Shopify store helps you create brand awareness, customer loyalty, and early revenue opportunities for your business.
 It also helps you quickly spread the word about your products and helps you with production/procurement costs.

 There are a few good third-party pre-order apps available on the Shopify app store that you can install and add a preorder section to your store.
 We hope that this article has helped you set up pre-orders on Shopify.
 If you have any further questions or suggestions, please let us know in the comments below.